 With increased demand year over year for their solution, the long deployment times were impacting their ability to deliver.
 They knew they needed to implement a containerized solution and approached ClearScale to see how they could execute this vision and adopt a more streamlined Continuous Integration/Continuous Deployment (CI/CD) model and allow them to realize a Blue/Green deployment model.

 As luck would have it, around the same time as the client engaged with ClearScale, AWS was launching their Elastic Kubernetes Service (EKS) in response to a community need to have a tightly coupled Kubernetes solution in AWS.
-With EKS, Amazon has integrated Kubernetes directly into the AWS ecosystem, thus allowing for a fully managed solution that is scalable, secure and highly available out-of-the-box.
+With EKS, Amazon has integrated Kubernetes directly into the AWS ecosystem, thus allowing for a fully-managed solution that is scalable, secure, and highly available out-of-the-box.
 Because of the nature of how Amazon has encapsulated Kubernetes into its own AWS service, the overhead inherent to a third-party Kubernetes deployment in AWS is now absent; this allows EKS to be leveraged with minimal configuration effort so that clients can utilize it quicker.

 Moreover, any client of AWS that already has a Kubernetes deployment within AWS can easily migrate into AWS EKS, including any existing tooling or plugins.
 EKS already is built to operate across multiple AWS Availability Zones and can automatically detect and replace any unhealthy control nodes.
-EKS also highly secure and automatically sets up any necessary secure or encrypted communication channels that are needed.
+EKS is also highly secure and automatically sets up any necessary secure or encrypted communication channels that are needed.
 Because of how EKS was developed, any client can create microservice applications with deep ties to other AWS Services while inheriting the robust and scalable qualities that Kubernetes provides.
 Finally, any other Kubernetes deployments that clients have inside or outside of AWS are easily compatible with AWS EKS, thereby allowing for a more robust hybrid container deployment.